kristianmandrup/racer-mw/lib/pipe/Pipe.md

 ### Collection

-A `Collection` can one or more `CollectionModel`, usually of the same kind.
+A `Collection` can have one or more `CollectionModel` as children, usually of the same kind.
-Typically, a `Users` collection would contain `User` objects.
+Typically, a `Users` collection would contain `User` Model pipes.